pedramnazari/simple-tile-based-game/README.md

-# simple-tile-based-game
+# Simple Tile-Based Game

-The following tilesets have been used in this project, all licensed under the Creative Commons Attribution 4.0 International License:
+## Description

+A simple tile-based 2D game developed with Java and Spring Boot.

+## Execution
+To run the application, execute `./gradlew run` (Linux/macOS) or `.\gradlew run` (Windows) in the project directory.

 ## Tileset: Floor pixel art 2D
+The following tilesets were used in this project, all licensed under the Creative Commons Attribution 4.0 International License:

 - Author: [NinaPixelArt](https://ninapixelart.itch.io/)
 - Copyright Notice: [NinaPixelArt](https://ninapixelart.itch.io/)
 - Link to the work: https://ninapixelart.itch.io/floor-pixel-art-2d